 Every other month, pull your credit report and look through it to make sure there are no fraudulent accounts under your name.

-There are laws in place to protect you, the consumer, from companies who would not honor your rights.
+There are laws in place to protect you, the consumer, from companies that will not honor your rights.
 If a company refuses to work with you to delete fraudulent charges or harasses you in order to collect payment for a debt you did not incur, contact one of our Law Zebra Consumer Rights Protection Attorneys to find out how we can help you.

 We help people all the time who are struggling to fight against companies that are using scare tactics and lies to extort money.
 We work with the specific laws that deal with these types of situations daily and we want to help you escape any unfair treatment, recover your identity, and be able to move forward in your life.